-Followed by the rest of the certificate wording as set out in Qf&p 16.58-59.
+Followed by the rest of the certificate wording as set out in Qf&p 16.58-59

-London Yearly Meeting 1944 stated clearly that the Quaker certificate of marriage is to be used only in the case of marriages according to our usage since (among other reasons) the certificate states that "the proceedings were allowed by the proper officers of ... area meeting".
+Our Yearly Meeting in 1944 stated clearly that the Quaker certificate of marriage is to be used only in the case of marriages according to our usage since (among other reasons) the certificate states that "the proceedings were allowed by the proper officers of ... area meeting".

 If some written record is desired it can be drawn up in a confirmatory way, saying that following the legal marriage a meeting for worship was held at such-and-such a place on such a day, that AB and CD made declarations confirming the marriage to one another, and that those present have signed the document as a token of their support.
-Advice on wording is available from the Recording Clerk's Office.
+Advice on wording is available from Yearly Meeting staff.
+The phrase "allowed by the proper officers of" should not appear in a certificate of this type.